okelly4408/MITSubmission/ProjectDescription.md

 This project contains the code that inspired the rest of the code seen in this project.
 It is from this original idea that allowed me to continue work advancing the developlment of a planetary terrain engine.
 Although most of this code is obsolete and inaccurate, one can glean an idea of how this project originated through the presented code.
+Due to memory limitations no .jar file for this code is included.

 DynamicLevelOfDetail
 =======================